 These physiological changes can lead to cardio-respiratory stress, impaired thermoregulation, and fatigue – all of which have a significant impact on athletic performance.

-Because the symptoms of mild dehydration are subtle – often imperceptible – athletes suffer the consequences of mild dehydration without knowing it.
+Because the symptoms of mild dehydration are subtle – often imperceptible – athletes suffer the consequences without always knowing it.

 FINISH STRONG OR STRUGGLE?